Arkaeriit/reflet/assembler/README.md

 * `@constant <number>` put the value of the number (written in decimal) in the machine code.
 * `@rawbytes <byte 1> <byte 2> ... <byte N>` write the given bytes in the machine code.
 * `@string ...` write the sting following the directive (and after a complementary space) in the machine code.
 Comments are not supported and will be considered as part of the string.
+* `@import <path>` include in the assembly the content of the given file.
+The path is relative to the path of the file where the import directive is.

 ### Predefined macro